lucandroid70/CentOS8_samba_complete/README.md

 #### The directory of defauls are /samba270 and /sambadmin

+#### don't problem for error "ERROR: 'ldap admin dn' not defined!
+Please check your smb.conf" is normal!

 This script, automatize install of samba server, create N user from file names.txt, and install Webmin

-You can now login to https://localhost:10000/
+You can now login to https://IP-OR-FQDN-NAME-YOUR-CENTOS:10000/